darenliang/darenliang.com/content/posts/absorbing-markov-chains.md

     \end{aligned}
 </p>

-For rolling a 5 followed by a 6:
+For rolling a 5 immediately followed by a 6:

 <p>
     \begin{aligned}